 In a school or setting where dyslexia is not recognised, dyslexics are undermined: every day, every minute, every second.

-The difficulties may not end with academia, in sport, where several instructions are given at once, involving an ability to orientate oneself, dyslexics may also struggle.
+The difficulties may not end with academia.
+In sport, where several instructions are given at once, involving an ability to orientate oneself, dyslexics may also struggle.
 In performances, they may find it almost impossible to remember lines or lyrics and will struggle to sit through hours of rehearsals.

 Personal organisation may be poor; the coat may be left outside, the PE kit on the floor, the glue stick all over the table.
-At lunch time, they may forget the sequences around queuing up and getting served, exacerbated by a pressured and noisy environment.
-Please be patient.
+At lunchtime, they may forget the sequences around queuing up and getting served, exacerbated by a pressured and noisy environment.

 Please don’t suggest your dyslexic learners need to ‘learn resilience’, ‘work harder’, develop a ‘growth mindset’, these are skills a dyslexic person generally has in abundance.

-Bullying of dyslexic learners by peers may be subtle and ‘below the radar’, be aware and work to stamp out attempts to undermine these children, often amongst the most vulnerable in the classroom.
+Bullying of dyslexic learners by peers may be subtle and ‘below the radar’; be aware and work to stamp out attempts to undermine these children, often amongst the most vulnerable in the classroom.

-Talk with your class about dyslexia and what it means for the individual, help them to understand and not to judge.
+Talk with your class about dyslexia and what it means for the individual, give your dyslexic children a voice and help others to understand and not to judge.